Puppet-Finland/puppet-ipacerts/README.md

 * Certificate NSS nickames based on certificate subject
 * Change CAs, certificates and keys on the fly
 * Support removing/changing Webui and CA certificates at the same time
+* Manage case where one any of the CAs AND/OR the webui cert/key has been changed